Yonatan Stern

-Yonatan Stern (יונתן שטרן) is an Israeli-American scientist and entrepreneur.
-He is the founder of multiple high tech software companies including Rosh Intelligent Systems, CardScan, Zoom Information, Bizo Inc and Opster Ltd.
+Yonatan Stern (יונתן שטרן) is an Israeli-American businessman.
+He is the founder of multiple companies, the most well known of them being ZoomInfo, a US data broker.
+He received a combined total of over a billion dollars via selling of some companies he founded.

-Stern sold 3 of his companies for more than a billion dollars.
 He was awarded the Israel Defense Prize for contributions to the defense of the State of Israel.

 Early life

-Stern's father fled Czechoslovakia after a pogrom erupted in his town of Pezinok in 1939 and arrived in Mandatory Palestine the same year.
+Stern was born in Jerusalem.
+His mother was a descendant of the Bak family, who moved to the land of Israel in the early nineteenth century and were part of the Old Yishuv.
+His father arrived in Mandatory Palestine after fleeing Czechoslovakia, following a pogrom that erupted in his hometown of Pezinok in 1939 in the lead up to the Holocaust.
+He is one of three children.

+His maternal grandfather is the Haredi artist Yitzhak Bak.

-Stern graduated cum laude from the Technion, with a bachelors (1976) and masters (1980) in computer science, working with Professor Shimon Even.
+Stern was in the first graduating class of Himmelfarb High School and then went on to graduate cum laude from the Technion, with a bachelors (1976) and masters (1980) in computer science, working with Professor Shimon Even.
 He served in the Israeli Army, rising to the rank of Major in the Israeli Intelligence Corps.
+While in the army he was awarded the Israel Defense Prize in recognition of projects accomplished by his unit - Unit 8200.